PierreGode/timeMCP/README.md

 ```

 To run the server, you need to add it to your MCP configuration.
-For example, if you are using Claude Desktop, you can do this by modifying the `claude_desktop_config.json` file, for some reason cloude might not recognize the server untill you reinstall it the claude desktop app, so you might need to do that after adding the server.
+For example, if you are using Claude Desktop, you can do this by modifying the `claude_desktop_config.json` file, for some reason Claude might not recognize the server untill you reinstall the claude desktop app, so you might need to do that after adding the server.
 ### Example Configuration for Claude Desktop

 ```bash